Prince-74/Prince-74/README.md

 - Participated in **Brainwave Hackathon** at DTU, Delhi, creating an AI agent and virtual mouse within 30 hours.
 - Participated in **Impact Hackathon**, contributing to innovative solutions in technology.
-- Competed in **TCS CodeVita**, solving challenging problems with innovative solutions.

 ---

 ## 📂 Featured Projects